Bhagavad Gita Chapter 4 Verse 28 Meaning

 What is the main idea of Bhagavad Gita 4.28?

+The Gita addresses divine knowledge with characteristic directness here.
 Others again offer wealth, austerity, and Yoga as sacrifice, while ascetics of self-restraint and rigid vows offer the study of scriptures and knowledge as sacrifice.
-This verse emphasizes knowledge with clarity and purpose.
+Within the broader arc of Chapter 4, this verse builds on...

 How can I apply Bhagavad Gita 4.28 in daily life?